Elizabeth Cook: Personal life

-After Welder was released, she and Carroll divorced, and she lost her family farm.
+After Welder was released, she and Carroll divorced.
 In addition, her father, mother, brother, mother-in-law and brother-in-law died during this period.
 She cancelled an upcoming tour and entered rehab.

 Cook later said, "I needed some help.
 I did not feel like rehab was what I needed and I tried to desperately convince some key people around me that in that moment I needed intensive therapy and I probably needed medication.
 They cancelled the tour and said you can't go because we don't trust the state that you're in.
-You're saying you're not addicted to anything and you're saying you don't have an eating disorder but we don't know that".
+You're saying you're not addicted to anything and you're saying you don't have an eating disorder but we don't know that."
 She was critical of the treatment she received during rehab.